dailybruin/the-stack/_posts/2015-10-21-meal-plan-swipe-deduction.md

 >
 > They messed up and are taking none of the burden of their mistake, and by the end of the quarter people will be out of swipes early.

-Others expressed concern over the affect of the deduction on their budget.
+Others expressed concern over the effect of the deduction on their budget.

 > I manage my swipes based on their reported numbers and rarely go below the predicted number of swipes I should have.
 However, when I got an email that my carefully calculated limit had suddenly dropped by a months worth of swipes, I was furious.
 I am on a very tight budget for school.
 This budget does not allow for buying food off campus and will be my only option to correct for the supposed deduction of my swipes.
 >